TD22057/insteon-mqtt/docs/mqtt.md

 parse them into a scene which can be saved to the scenes.yaml file.
 Please read the in [Scene Management](scenes.md)

 The command payload is below.
-Setting the dry-run flag to true will cause the changes to be made to the file, the default false will only report what would
+Setting the dry_run flag to true will cause the changes to be made to the file, the default false will only report what would
 happen:

   ```
-  { "cmd" : "import_scenes", ["dry-run" : true/false]}
+  { "cmd" : "import_scenes", ["dry_run" : true/false]}
   ```

   This command can also be run from the command line: